dineshpinto/pythermal/README.md

 *Sub-Routines* and an Output/Plotting function, all of which are stored in separate source files.

-### class System (function __init__())
+### class System

+        __init__()
             Parameters:
                 nop: total no. of particles, int
                 nsa: shape of square lattice, int
                 nol_a: no. of sites in sub-lattice A, int
                 lat_del_pos: positions of deleted sites, int, optional
                 log_choice: export to LOG.txt, bool, optional
             Generated automatically:
                 nol: total no. of lattice sites, int
                 nol_b: no. of sites in sub-lattice B, int
                 link_pos: site joining sub-lattices A and B, int
                 lat: lattice sites array, np.int32

 ### main()